helm/community/helm-maintainers-onboarding-guide.md

 Compatibility with Kubernetes:

-- A version of Helm MUST be compatibile with the version of Kubernetes that it is developed against
+- A version of Helm MUST be compatible with the version of Kubernetes that it is developed against
 - A version of Helm SHOULD be compatible with the previous two Kubernetes releases
 - A version of Helm SHOULD be forward-compatible to the greatest extent possible